-The Commissioner shall make all practical efforts to issue a written decision in a timely manner.
+The Secretary Commissioner shall make all practical efforts to issue a timely written decision. in a timely manner.
 The decision shall set forth the facts and reasons supporting his or her decision.
-The Commissioner shall provide copies of the decision to all persons entitled to receive notice under subsections (5) and (6) above.
+The Secretary Commissioner shall provide copies of the decision to all persons served with the petition pursuant to subsection (e). entitled to receive notice under subsections (5) and (6) above.